 Meeting course requirements is about attending your course regularly and completing your course work.

-While New Zealand is at Alert Level 4 and your provider is unable to deliver your course on campus you will continue to be paid, as long as you remain enrolled.
+While New Zealand is at Alert Level 3 or 4 and your provider is unable to deliver your course on campus you will continue to be paid, as long as you remain enrolled.

 If your provider offers the option for you to study part-time or full-time study from home, you need to meet these requirements of your course.